SitecorePowerShell/Book/console.md

 # Console

 The SPE Console is a command line interface (CLI) designed for efficiency.
 The console provides a streamlined tool for working with Windows PowerShell and Sitecore.
+The default configuration for SPE requires the Console to be in an [Elevated Session State](/security.md) before allowing the execution of commands.

 [![PowerShell Console](images/screenshots/cli-empty.png)](https://youtu.be/1TLYyzTw01w "Click for a quick demo")